-Text Books-Daniels, Mathews, Williams: "Experiments in Physical Chemistry".
-Glasstone: "Text book of Physical Chemistry".
+Text Books-Glasstone: "Textbook of Physical Chemistry".
+Daniels, Matthews, Williams: "Experimental Physical Chemistry".

-6. Qualitative Organic Analysis.-Lect.: Tu. and Th. at 10. a.m.
-W. J. Chute Lab.: M., 2.30 to 5.30 p.m.
-G. A. Dauphinee
+6. Qualitative Organic Analysis.-Lect.: Th. and S. at 10 a.m., Lab.: M., 2.30 to 5.30 p.m.
+W. J. Chute

-Prerequisite.-Chemistry 2 and 4.
+Prerequisite.-Chemistry 2 and 4

 This class is a continuation of Chemistry 4.
-The laboratory work will consist of the identification of organic compounds.
+The laboratory work will consist of the indentification of organic compounds.